 General Information

-The Fremont-Winema National Forest's offer plenty of recreational opportunities which include fishing, hunting, boating, skiing, snowmobiling, camping, biking, horseback riding, and bird watching.
-Big game, such as mule deer, Rocky Mountain elk, and pronghorn antelope, all populate the Forests.
-In the spring and fall, migrating geese, ducks, and swans are in abundance.
+The Fremont-Winema National Forest offers plenty of recreational opportunities which include fishing, hunting, boating, skiing, snowmobiling, camping, biking, horseback riding, and bird watching.
+Big game, such as mule deer, Rocky Mountain elk, and pronghorn antelope, may be found on the Forest.
+In the spring and fall, numerous species of geese, ducks, and swans and other migrating birds are abundant.
 Large predators, such as black bears, mountain lions, and bobcats, also live in the forests.